yasmcse/Starling/README.md

 Tech Stack Use </br>

-* Gradle Build with version catalogue using .toml file to keep the versions and dependencies at cenral location. </br>
+* Gradle Build with version catalogue using .toml file to keep the versions and dependencies at central location. </br>
 * Multi module gradle app with feature gradle modules. </br>
 * Jetpack Compose. </br>
 * Jetpack Navigation Compose to navigate between composables in feature modules. </br>